wp-plugins/gravity-forms-addons/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Added "Expand All Menus" checkbox to easily change whether the Add Fields menus are expanded in the Form Editor

 = 2.3 =
 * Added new directory option: `postimage`.
 When your directory has an image, you can choose to show a generic icon (default) or show the full image.
 * Directory entry images now have alt, width and height attributes